rapsacw/aSiNine-ESP-miner/README.md

 <b>save asic</b>

-which will save the (safe and slow) asic settings as used during bootup of the miner.
+<b>after a reboot</b> which will save the (safe and slow) asic settings as used during bootup of the miner.
 If you remember previously used settings you can write those to the asic configuration instead with

 <b>write /asic.cfg:300 1350</b>